jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 ### Visuallizing the Results {#visualizing-the-results}

-The script 'visualize_results' was used to visuallize the results, which takes into acount the occurances of each number and produces the normalized sizes of the numbers that got stored in the file 'wordcloud.js'.
+The script 'visualize_results.py' was used to visuallize the results, which takes into acount the occurances of each number and produces the normalized sizes of the numbers that got stored in the file 'wordcloud.js'.

-Then the numbers get plotted in wordcloud, using the file 'wordcloud.htm', that can be opened in the browser to visually examine the top 50 most frequently occuring numbers.
+Then the numbers get plotted in wordcloud, powered by the JavaScript library d3.js, using the script 'wordcloud.htm', that can be opened in the browser to visually examine the top 50 most frequently occuring numbers.